Palo Alto Safeway Robbed, Pharmacy Targeted

-A Safeway in Palo Alto was robbed late Thursday or early Friday after several men went into the open store targeting the pharmacy, officials said.
+A Safeway in Palo Alto was robbed early Friday morning when several men went into the open store targeting the pharmacy, officials said.

+The robbery at the Safeway supermarket on Middlefield Road occurred about 12:40 a.m., and the suspects made off with a bunch of prescription drugs, NBC Bay Area learned.

+Police believe at least three suspects were involved, and they fled in a red 2000 Chevy pickup truck.

 Local

+An overnight supervisor told NBC Bay Area one of the suspects pointed a gun at him and ordered him to get on the floor.

-An employee of the store said that no injuries occurred in what could have been a shooting, but that detail has not been confirmed by police.
-Police did say that no one was injured, and no one was in the store except for employees.
+A window on the pharmacy door was smashed out, but no shots were fired, police said.
+No one was injured, and no one was in the store except for employees.

+Investigators were reviewing store surveillance footage, and the store was closed for a few hours Friday morning as police investigated.

 This is a developing story, please check back for updates.